1kmHQ/Book/06-zone-blueprint.md

 The zone admin is perhaps the most important role in the system.

-They are **not employees in a call centre**.
-They are local stakeholders — people with roots in the community, reputation to maintain, skin in the game.
+They are **not dedicated hires**.
+They are **top-performing drivers** who have earned the role through consistent excellence — and they continue driving while managing the zone.

+### Why Driver-Admins Work

+**Cost efficiency**: No separate salary for a full-time admin.
+The driver-admin earns through a combination of their own rides plus performance incentives tied to zone health.

+**Credibility**: A driver who became admin has proven themselves.
+Other drivers respect someone who rose from their ranks, not an outsider who's never driven a fare.

+**Skin in the game**: They still drive.
+They still feel fuel prices, difficult customers, bad roads.
+They can't make decisions that harm drivers because they *are* drivers.

+**Natural motivation**: Every driver wants to be top of their league.
+The admin role is aspirational — something to work toward, not a separate career track.

 ### What They Do

 **Onboarding**: Meet new providers personally.
 Verify documents.
 Explain the system.
 Set expectations.
-Build relationship.
+Build relationships.

 **Support**: Handle problems — customer complaints, provider disputes, payment issues, misunderstandings.
 Not through tickets, through conversation.